-Much has been said about HIGH blood pressure.
+Much has been said about HIGH blood pressure and its natural remedies.
 What about LOW blood pressure?

 You may have the symptoms of low blood pressure but when you exercise and make eating healthy a lifestyle, LOW blood pressure will not cause you much trouble and may eventually regulate itself.
 How do I know?
 Because I used to have low blood pressure which is now normalized.